 Highest source disagreement

 Positioning is nuanced and hard for AI to categorize.
-Consulting, advisory, and managed services blur together.
+Consulting, advisory, and managed services blur together in AI's classification.

 How to Fix It — The Framework